coderdude1/SpringBootKotlin/docs/ASYNC.md

 1. annotate a service method with `@Async` to see if I have to have the caller block? - NOPE.

 # Outstanding Questions
 1. Since NIO is managing the incoming connections, and a blocking client calling a non-blocking endpoint, how does this impact the endpoint server?
 The call is 'shelved' while the event loop is doing other things, but there is a limit on socket connections and such.
+2. Configuring and tuning a thread pool.
+I found if the `ThreadPoolTaskExecutor` is configured with a queue size close to (TODO figure out percentage, I did an experiment with the queue size 1/3 of the max pool and it was slow) or greater than the max pool size, requests get shuttled to the queue and no new task/worker threads get spun up.
+Setting the queue size much lower causes it to spin new threads up.
+What are the implications?
+3. How do I find the values of a running springboot instance for the threadpools?
+According to the spring API docs for `ThreadPoolTaskExecutor` I should be able to see it (and tweek values) in JMX.
+I did not find it in JConsole.
+4. Coroutines.
+I think these will be far more performant than threads based on reading and dabbling.